 3. Manage Foot Drop

-A stroke side effect called foot drop can cause difficulty lifting the front part of your foot.
+A possible secondary effect of stroke called foot drop can cause difficulty lifting the front part of your foot.
 This greatly increases your risk of tripping and falling after stroke.

-The first way to fix foot drop is with an AFO, which is a brace that holds your foot in place.
-This can immediately increase safety as you walk around and helps reduce the risk of falling.
+One way to manage foot drop is with an AFO, which is a brace that holds your foot in place.
+This can increase safety as you walk around and helps reduce the risk of falling.

 However, it’s not the best long-term solution.
 Most AFOs are a compensation technique that don’t help you regain movement in your foot.